cvillacampa/GPInputNoise/README.md

 Requirements: Python2.7, tensorflow1.13 and numpy1.16

-You can install all the dependencies needed to execute the experiments with pip by running:
+You can install all the Python dependencies needed to execute the experiments with pip by running:

 ``` bash
 pip install -r requirements.txt